Melynda Harrison worked in partnership with Visit Idaho to create this Travel Tip.

 Sacajawea Interpretive, Cultural & Education Center

-The Sacajawea Center in Salmon aims to foster knowledge and appreciation of the Agai’dika Shoshone-Bannock Tribes (of which Sacajawea belonged), the Lewis and Clark Expedition, Western frontier life, and the natural environment.
+The Sacajawea Center in Salmon aims to foster knowledge and appreciation of the Agai’dika Shoshone-Bannock Tribes (to which Sacajawea belonged), the Lewis and Clark Expedition, Western frontier life and the natural environment.

 The Sacajawea Center is south of Salmon at 2700 Main Street.